rootslab/abaco/Readme.md

 > _Abaco_, an ultra fast number parser for Buffers.

 > It is faster than __parseInt()__, __parseFloat()__ and __Number()__ constructor to convert a String
-> or a Buffer to an integer Number.
+> or a Buffer to a Number.

 ###Install